Johnny Sexton: 2019–2023: Captaincy and final years

+British & Irish Lions

 As a result of his performances for club and country, Sexton was selected to play for the 2013 British & Irish Lions in their tour to Australia.
 He played in all three of the tests, scoring one try.

 Sexton was then selected for the 2017 Lions tour of New Zealand.
 Sexton came off the bench for the first test against New Zealand.
 He started the second and third tests, despite suffering a broken wrist in the second test.
 Despite the broken wrist and a rupture to his ankle tendon sustained during the first half, Sexton played 73 minutes of the third test before being replaced by Ben Te'o.